hornos/shf3/README.md

 In this case 8 slots are allocated per node.
 You can use the hybrid mode if want to run a large memory job on low memory nodes by overallocating.

 ### Application Wrapper
 In practice you want to run a script instead of single program.
-There is no general solution but you can follow this simple scheme:
+There is no general solution but you can follow this simple Prepare-Run-Collect (PRC) scheme:

 1. Preprocess inputs and copy them to the scratch directory
 2. Run the application